onzfonz/comp227/src/content/3/en/part3d.md

 npx eslint index.js
 ```

-It is recommended to create a separate `npm script` for linting:
+It is recommended to create some separate `npm script` for linting:

 ```json
 {